The weather we experience at the surface of the Earth is a product of patterns of air movement in the Earth's atmosphere.

 More about weather at ECN sites

-You might find these news items on our website interesting:
+You might find these news items on our website interesting.
+Hit the back button on your browser to return to this page:

 * Source: Rothamsted Research Ltd